 A sybaritic playground

-We dine on chef’s encheladas with wild mushroom and chipotle-dusted tofu, before floating up to rooftop bar ‘The Nest’ (reserved for hotel guests after 6pm).
-A buzzing nightspot with a DJ booth at its centre, panoramic views of the city and a strict no-phones policy.
+We dine on chef’s enchiladas with wild mushroom and chipotle-dusted tofu, before floating up to rooftop bar ‘The Nest’.
+A buzzing nightspot where Instagrammers must use discretion, with a DJ booth at its centre and panoramic views of the city.
 They say it’s a space where “happy memories are evoked and new ones take flight” but after my third or fourth margarita, I confess mine are rather hazy.

 This wasn’t a typical Tuesday night I might add but a chance to review the hotel with friends who live in different corners of the world.
 To say our reunion was overdue is an understatement.